kuzzleio/kuzzle-vault/README.md

 Then, you can securely store your secrets inside your repository and share them with you team.

-To load the secrets inside an application, instantiate the Vault with the same password as for the encryption and the path to the secrets file.
+To load the secrets inside an application, instantiate the Vault with the same password as for the encryption.

-Then, use the decrypt method to load the secrets into the memory.
+Then, use the decrypt method with the path of the encrypted secrets file to load the secrets into the memory.

 ```js
 const vault = new Vault('password');